miltoncamacho/datalad-training/docs/tutorial.rst

          :align: center

       e.
-You will need to safely store your personal access token right after creation as you will not be able to access it again. (don’t worry too much you can always create a new one if you lose that one)
+You will need to safely store your personal access token right after creation as you will not be able to access it again. (don’t worry too much, you can always create a new one if you lose that one, but always keep it safe)

       .. image:: img/pat_store.png
          :alt: Personal Access Token Store